(image stolen from Obscure Queer Blues)

 Asyla comes up repeatedly in Robin’s piece, with good reason.
 (I played “Ecstasio” for a class at Banff with Miguel Zenón in attendance: A few months later I ran into Miguel at the NYPL, where he was looking at the score.)

 Dance rhythm plays an major part in “Ecstasio.”
 First the techno is bizarrely polyrhythmic, then ruthlessly obvious, and finally disintegrates into reminiscence.
 (When I played it for Rodney Green, his comment was, “At the end of night you are on the subway going home but are still remembering the club.”)

-Adés's surreal (yet still dancing!) rhythms are special partly because he can play them himself.
-There's no better example of piano virtuosity than his own recording of the sublime Traced Overhead.
-I had to buy the score myself years ago; it is with mixed feelings I point the way to a YouTube of scrolling sight and sound.
+Adés’s surreal (yet still dancing!) rhythms are special partly because he can play them himself.
+There’s no better example of piano virtuosity than his own recording of the sublime Traced Overhead, which is now a YouTube of scrolling sight and sound.